adrian-gell24/CS151/Project1/README.md

 In this project I developed algorithms, or sets of specific instructions, to perform tasks like creating or drawing a simple images.
 To do this, I used a program known as Python turtle which is developed to read code containing directional instructions and draw the corresponding image.
 My task was to write an algorithm for a number of different shapes and allow turtle commands to draw the shape.

-*Task 1*&nbsp;was basic project setup.
+**Task 1** was basic project setup.
 I mounted my directory to the Personal server where I could safely save my project work on the Colby server.
 Next, I opened Terminal which is a computer interface that can execute text-based commands.
 In Terminal, I navigated to a folder named Project1 in my Personal server to make sure the work I was using/creating was from my Project1 folder.
-The last stage of the setup was opening Text Wrangler which is the program where we use Python code to write our programs.&nbsp;The first thing thing I did at the beginning of every program was tell Text Wrangler I want to use Python turtle.
+The last stage of the setup was opening Text Wrangler which is the program where we use Python code to write our programs.
+The first thing thing I did at the beginning of every program was tell Text Wrangler I want to use Python turtle.
 To do this, I wrote the line: from turtle import * and I used simple directional commands like forward() with a pixel distance and left() with an angle command for the turtle drawing cursor to move in every single task.

-For *task 2{*}{*}_&nbsp;_{*}I chose to create a triangle.
-After writing the first line of "from turtle import \*"&nbsp;I then wrote the Python code that corresponds to turtle drawing a triangle.
+For **task 2**I chose to create a triangle.
+After writing the first line of "from turtle import" I then wrote the Python code that corresponds to turtle drawing a triangle.
 I saved this code in my Project1 folder as shapeA.py.
 The code was a set of directional instructions telling the turtle cursor where, what, and how much to draw.
 The code looked like:

 forward(100)
 left(120)